OkaeriPoland/okaeri-platform/README.md

   }

   // built-in teleport optimization
-  // uses PaperLib async teleportation if available
+  // uses async teleportation if available
   // and queues teleports limiting potential lag spikes
   // see more in the TestListener for usage
   @Bean("teleportsQueue")